 First Physiomesh Lawsuits Prepared for Trial

 September 26, 2016 – The first Physiomesh lawsuit being prepared for trial was filed by Matthew Huff, who allegedly developed severe and permanent injuries after being implanted with the device.
-Huff claims Physiomesh is defective, unreasonably dangerous and not suitable for use.
+Huff claims Physiomesh is defective, unreasonably dangerous, and not suitable for use.

 Do I Have a Physiomesh Lawsuit?

-Free Confidential Case Evaluation: Again, if you were injured by a Ethicon Physiomesh composite mesh hernia patch, you should contact our law firm immediately.
+Free Confidential Case Evaluation: Again, if you were injured by an Ethicon Physiomesh composite mesh hernia patch, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and our lawyers can help.